-Fed sticks to its current economic response amid rising coronavirus cases and election uncertainty
+Fed chief says pace of economic recovery is moderating while pandemic threat looms large

+“We have been concerned that the downside risks are prevalent now, which are really the risk of further spread of the disease,” Powell said at a press conference following the Fed’s two-day policy meeting.

+“What we see up to the present is really continued growth, continue expansion, but at a gradually moderating pace,” he added.

 This week, the central bank was not expected to address interest rates, which will remain near zero for the foreseeable future.
-Federal Reserve Chair Jerome H. Powell will appear at a virtual news conference at 2:30 p.m.
-E.T., where he is likely to get questions on his calls for more fiscal aid and whether he believes mounting virus cases are slowing the pace of the recovery.

-By the time Powell takes the podium, it is likely that the presidential election will not yet have been called.
-That could blur any firm sense of the timing and scope of another stimulus package as millions of struggling households, businesses and local governments stare down a difficult winter.
+The presidential election had not yet been called by the time Powell took the podium, and Powell declined a request to comment on the uncertainty.
+The uncertainty around the presidential election blurs the sense of the timing and scope of another stimulus package as millions of struggling households, businesses and local governments stare down a difficult winter.

+Powell said the country would have a stronger recovery with more fiscal aid.

+“You see a lot of discussion on both sides of the aisle, on both sides of the Hill, that suggest generally that there will be something,” Powell said Thursday.

 Senate Majority Leader Mitch McConnell (R-Ky.) on Wednesday said a stimulus bill would be the priority when the Senate goes back into session next Monday and should be completed before the end of the year.
 McConnell said a deal could include state and local aid, which Democrats have long advocated for.